nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **Step 3**: Click on the 'Save' button or press <kbd>CTRL</kbd> + <kbd>S</kbd> on your keyboard to save the visitation log.

 **Step 4**: The window will close, and a message will be displayed to indicate that the visitation log has been successfully updated.

+#### 3.3.3 Deleting patient's visitation log: `deletevisit`

+Delete the patient's visitation log.

+Format: `deletevisit INDEX i/VISIT_INDEX`

+* `INDEX` refers to the patient's index number as shown in the displayed patient list.
+* `VISIT_INDEX` refers to the visitation's index number as shown in the patient's profile.
+* Both indexes **must be a positive number** 1, 2, 3, …​

+**Example**: You want to delete the 2nd visitation log belonging to the 1st patient on the list.

+**Step 1**: Input `deletevisit 1 i/2` into the command box and press <kbd>Enter</kbd>.

+**Step 2**: A message will be displayed to indicate that the patient's second visitation log has been successfully deleted.

 ### 3.4 Patient Appointment Commands